Colin Moyle: Early and personal life

 Moyle was born on 18 July 1929 in Thames.
 His parents were both teachers so he had an itinerant childhood travelling around the Thames, Rotorua and Bay of Islands districts.
 He went to high school first in Kaikohe and later in Kawakawa followed by one year at Auckland Grammar School.
 He then attended university at Auckland Teachers College, leaving just short of earning a full degree.
 In 1950 he got his first teaching job and in 1952 he married Adelaide Millicent Chapman with whom he had two daughters and one son.

 Aged 23 and newly married, Moyle returned to the far north and took over a rough farm in Hokianga next to his parents-in-law's property.
 He broke in the land and created a dairy farm large enough to accommodate 50 cows.
 He had no tractor and after milking the cows he had to carry the cans of milk in cans tied to a yoke on his back.
 He also augmented his income by winching out "sinkers" (logs of kauri wood) that had disappeared underneath semi-reclaimed mangrove swamps.
 Additionally he later farmed sheep as well.
 As well as being a farmer he taught full-time during the day as a secondary school teacher at Okaihau College.
 As well as teaching there he drove the school bus on its 59-mile route every day.
-He eventually gave up his farm, selling it to his neighbouring father-in-law, as part of an amalgamation deal in order to move to Whangarei for a teaching job.
+He eventually gave up his farm, selling it to his neighbouring father-in-law, as part of an amalgamation deal in order to move to Whangārei for a teaching job.

 Moyle joined the Labour Party as a teenager and while still in sixth form was a campaign volunteer for Hugh Watt in the Onehunga electorate.
 He attended University of Auckland and was a member of the university's socialist club alongside other future Labour MPs Martyn Finlay and Bob Tizard.
 After moving to Hokianga in 1952 he founded the Labour Party's branch there at the same time that a nearby friend (future Prime Minister Bill Rowling) founded a branch in Hobson.
 Moyle was then president of the Hobson Labour Representation Committee for two years.
 He then became secretary of the Labour Party's Regional Advisory Committee and from 1959 a national organiser for the party.
 He also helped organise the publishing of the party newspaper The Statesman which had a circulation of 100,000 at its peak.

-He is a convert to Roman Catholicism.
+Moyle was a convert to Roman Catholicism.